sameer2803/ga/intl.en-US/Quick Start/Configure a shared-bandwidth Global Acceleration instance.md

         **Note:** The EIP instance and the Global Acceleration instance must be in the same region.

-## Step 3 Bind backend services {#section_ojb_pbx_5db .section}
+## Step 3.
+Bind backend services {#section_ojb_pbx_5db .section}

 A shared-bandwidth instance accelerates Internet access through EIPs.
-After adding an EIP, You need to bind the EIP to the backend service that you want to accelerate.
+After adding an EIP, you need to bind the EIP to the backend service that you want to accelerate.
 Up to 50 EIPs can be bound to a shared-bandwidth Global Acceleration instance.

-Follow these steps to bind a backend service:
+To bind a backend service, follow these steps.

 1. On the Global Acceleration page, find the target instance and click the added EIP.